samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 Major problems remain, however, such as scalability issues, impossible energy requirements, certain perceived reputational issues and, most importantly, a general absence of intrinsic value collateralized by real assets.

-We designed our Token as a safe, scalable currency with real utility and intrinsic value rooted in real assets.
+We designed our Token as a scalable currency with real utility and intrinsic value rooted in real assets.

 ### What are the Foundation’s objectives for the TF Token?

 The Foundation’s long term objective is to migrate the ThreeFold Token firmly into the mainstream as a payment instrument used to purchase IT and other services.
 We seek  to:

-* Create a safe, alternative currency with intrinsic value rooted in real assets.
+* Create an alternative currency with intrinsic value rooted in real assets.
 * Give our Tokens a designated utility by linking the Token directly to the growth of the Internet.
 * Support our Tokens - prioritise liquidity, stability, transparency and exchangeability for Token Holders.
 * Ensure the integrity and security of the Tokens for Token Holders.